-- Invitationals: practice competitions- our team will attend 2-3 invitational competitions between October-January.
+- Invitationals: competitions sponsored by high schools or universities.
+Our team will attend 2-3 invitational competitions between October-January.

-- Regionals: the first competition to progress to the next level.
-Usually held in March.
+- Regionals: the qualifying competition for the state competition, usually held in March.

 - State: the top two or three teams from each regional competition progress to the state competition to compete against one another to represent Texas at the national competition.
-Usually held in April.
+Usually held in April or early May.

-- Nationals: The top two teams from each state tournament compete at the final level of competition.
+- Nationals: The top two middle school teams and first place high school team advances from our state tournament to nationals.
 Usually held in May.

 Check out the 2020-2021 Rules to understand the fine details of each event.